Gender Pay Gap Report 2024/5

 There are three reasons for the gap:

-• There are more males than females in the senior management team
+• There are more males than females in the senior management team (56.6% male and 43.4% female).
+With high retention in this group, there has been little movement here.

 We believe in treating fairly and we do not employ anyone on zero hours contracts.